-individuals.342 New studies reveal that LGBTQ detainees are 97% more likely to be sexually assaulted than other detainees.343 In 2017, LGBTQ individuals accounted for 0.14% of the ICE detainee population but they accounted for 12% of the victims of sexual assault in detention centers.344
+Though the 2014 DHS PREA regulation requires ICE to publish sexual assault data annually, ICE has not yet done so, making it extremely difficult to accurately assess the rate of abuse in ICE facilities.
+However, it is clear that sexual violence is a serious problem in detention centers, particularly for LGBTQIA+ individuals.
+New studies reveal that LGBTQIA+ detainees are 97 times more likely to be sexually assaulted than other detainees.
+In 2017, 0.14% of the ICE detainee population identified as LGBTQIA+, but they accounted for 12% of the victims of sexual abuse and assault in detention centers.

 Immigration continues to be an issue attracting national attention.
-In May 2018, Attorney General Jeff Sessions announced that border officials would separate parents and children caught illegally crossing the border.345 The separated parents would then be incarcerated and prosecuted for a federal misdemeanor while their children would be kept in juvenile detention facilities with no clear plan for reunification.346 This process was a departure from the past practice of using civil deportation rather than criminal prosecution in these instances.347 In June 2018, President Trump signed an executive order reversing family separation after 2,500 children had been separated from their parents and were being housed in shelter facilities.348 While the vast majority of separated children have been reunited with their families, children who crossed the border without parents remain in shelters for immigrant youths under questionable conditions.349 A five-year study of immigrant youth centers found that police received 125 calls from immigrant youth shelters to report offenses of a sexual nature.350
+In May 2018, Attorney General Jeff Sessions announced that border officials would separate parents and children caught illegally crossing the border.
+The separated parents would then be incarcerated and prosecuted for a federal misdemeanor while their children would be kept in juvenile detention facilities with no clear plan for reunification.
+This process was a departure from the past practice of using civil deportation rather than criminal prosecution in these instances.
+In June 2018, then-President Trump signed an executive order reversing family separation after 2,500 children had been separated from their parents and were being housed in shelter facilities.
+While the vast majority of separated children have been reunited with their families, children who crossed the border without parents remain in shelters for immigrant youths under questionable conditions.
+A five-year study of immigrant youth centers concluded in 2018 found that police received 125 calls from immigrant youth shelters to report offenses of a sexual nature.